Answering “Why Do You Want to Be a Doctor?”

 In my years of AdCom experience, as well as helping students like you get into medical school, here are some common pitfalls I’ve run into:

-• Do not give parental acceptance as a reason (even if that’s part of your story).
+• Don’t give parental acceptance as a reason (even if that’s part of your story).
 AdComs aren’t looking for students who are in the application process to appease their parents.
 Instead, they’re looking for self-starters who will stay passionate about medicine through the grueling times in med school and residency.

 • Mock interview with a friend or colleague.
 They can give you multiple questions or just this one.

 • Don’t recite a script!
 Initially, you can work off a few bullet points to help you remember key points.
 Eventually, though, you should practice telling your story from memory.
-That way in the interview, you’ll remember the gist of your answer while keeping your delivery natural.
+That way, in the interview, you’ll remember the gist of your answer while keeping your delivery natural.

-3 Sample Answers
+Sample Answers (With Commentary)

 Sample #1